eerazo-c/NetPractice/README.md

 4. AI was not used to solve levels automatically, but as guidance to better understand the theory behind the configurations.

-`<This project is part of the learning path at 42 and aims to build a solid foundation in networking through hands-on practice.i >`
+`<This project is part of the learning path at 42 and aims to build a solid foundation in networking through hands-on practice>`